haddocking/haddocking.github.io/education/molmod/simulation.md

 calculated and so on.
 The simulation finishes only when there have been enough steps to reach the desired simulation time.
 Besides all these calculations, biomolecular simulations try to also simulate the conditions inside cells, namely regarding temperature and pressure.
-There are special algorithms in place, during the simulation, that maintain these two properties constant (or not, depends on the setup!).
+There are special algorithms in place, during the simulation, that maintain these two properties constant (or not depending on the setup!).

 Despite decades of research, as well as advances in computer science and hardware development, most simulations are able to sample only a few microseconds of *real time*, although they take several